 In 2011 Rouzbeh Rashidi initiated the Homo Sapiens Project (HSP), an ongoing series of personal experimental video works.
 Since its inception HSP has undergone a totally organic metamorphosis, drastically mutating from cryptic film diaries and oneiric sketches to fully-polished feature films.
 As a result, the project has created many different experiences for Rashidi as a filmmaker; yet while HSP is steadily evolving, one thing remains constant: the view to create impressionistic portraits of people and places, suffusing them with an eerie sense of mystery that is perhaps reminiscent of horror and sci-fi cinema.
-Rashidi has collaborated with a large selection of artists from all over the world and, has so far completed 199 instalments that vary from 1 to 120 minutes in duration.
-The Homo Sapiens Project has now reached a crucial point in its existence: the 200th instalment will be a major collaborative feature film.
+Rashidi has collaborated with a large selection of artists from all over the world and, has so far completed 201 instalments that vary in duration.

 The Homo Sapiens Project (HSP) is the distillation and, in some ways the culmination, of my experimental film practice.
 I have always been committed to making deeply personal, formally experimental work that collapses the boundaries between alienated subjective perception and the inexhaustible mysteriousness of the moving image.
 I view cinema (in the broadest sense of the word) as a laboratory, and my audio-visual works as experiments in which my own perception and inner life is employed as a ‘reagent’.
 My work begins with sound and image, and works intuitively ‘outwards’ towards ideas.
 I generally eschew scriptwriting, seeing the process of making moving images as exploration rather than illustration.
 My work is deeply engaged with film history.